robfatland/nexus/bash/index.md

 ## bootstrapping a cloud data science VM

+[Click on this link](#what-is-the-basic-idea-here?) to skip down to a writeup on "What's the basic idea here?"

 - Task: Configure and operate a data science Virtual Machine (VM) on the cloud.